pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

 #### Configuring PGMANAGE

-Before running PgManage for the first time you may want to configure some options.
-All the options are explained in the PgManage man file:
+Before running pgManage for the first time you may want to configure some options.
+All the options are explained in the pgManage man file:

     man pgmanage

 Current configuration options allow you to set various paths, various access restrictions, web port and log level.
-Note that in order to make PgManage publish to HTTPS, you need to add paths for a TLS cert and key.
+Note that in order to make pgManage publish to HTTPS, you need to add paths for a TLS cert and key.

-You'll also need to set up a connection string to tell PgManage where your PostgreSQL databases are published.
+You'll also need to set up a connection string to tell pgManage where your PostgreSQL databases are published.
 The default connection string config file located in /usr/local/etc/pgmanage/.
 There are examples in the provided pgmanage-connections.conf file and further info is available in the man file.

 #### TESTING PGMANAGE BEFORE INSTALLING